intento/intento-api/ai.text.transliterate.md

 curl -H 'apikey: YOUR_INTENTO_KEY' 'https://api.inten.to/ai/text/transliterate'
 ```

-The response contains a list of the providers available for given constraints with an information on pricing etc:
+The response contains a list of the providers available for given constraints with an information on using custom models, etc.:

 ```json
 [